gzt5142/DaskDataChunking/_pub_notes.md

 * Run `jb build .` to build the book.

 This will create a `_build` directory that contains the compiled book content as well as the jupyterbook cache.

-More on that in a minute.
+I have configured the builder to use a cache.
+That cache lives in the `_build` folder.
+It will only run notebooks for which it does not have already cached output.
+A notebook with a newer timestamp that that in the cache is also re-run.
+To force **all** notebooks to run (ignoring the cache), run `jb build --all .`

 The `jb` command is an alias to `jupyter-book`.
 Use whichever you prefer.
 Pass a `--help` to see the available options and arguments available.
 Mostly, the behavior is controlled